albertdb/Raft/README.md

 module.exports.debugClient=false;
 module.exports.debugServer=false;
 ```
+Note that each Raft client has a Raft server attached to it, with `id` equal to `module.exports.clientId`.
 #### Basic API
 ##### client.put(key, value[, callback])
 `put()` is the primary method for inserting data into the store.
 Both the `key` and `value` can be arbitrary data objects.